Loading

 I came across the all-encompassing sounds of Sunshine Coast singer/songwriter Phil Barlow at an open mic night in downtown Nambour.

-After chatting to a few of the musicians, Phil subsequently invited me to do a review of his upcoming house concert in the idyllic, rural hinterland locality of Eerwah Vale.
+After chatting to a few of the musicians, Phil invited me to do a review of his upcoming house concert.
+In the idyllic, rural hinterland locality of Eerwah Vale?
+Yes please!

-I’d seen Phil’s face around town on “intuitive music healing” posters, as a promiment figure in the Eumundi spiritual community, but knew little about his work as an original blues and roots artist.
+I’d seen Phil’s face around town on “intuitive music healing” posters.
+And I knew him to be a prominent figure in the Eumundi spiritual community.
+But also as an original blues and roots artist.

-I figured the event would be something approximating a gentle afternoon in the country, with some fresh air, relaxing tunes, and kindred spirits.
-Win, win!
+I figured the event would be something approximating a gentle afternoon in the country.
+Throw in some fresh air, relaxing tunes, kindred spirits, and win, win!

-While I’m used to going to gigs on my own (purely out of convenience), I can sometimes find myself lurking in the shadows of back-row punters, should an unexpected dose of social anxiety suddenly smack me like a chart-topping hook.
+While I’m used to going to gigs alone, I can sometimes find myself in the shadows of back-row punters.
+Especially when an unexpected dose of social anxiety smacks me like a chart-topping hook.

-Or I’ll simply shelve the whole idea in favour of the safety and warmth of my doona, electric blanket, true crime, and snacks (bad, punter!).
+Or I’ll simply shelve the idea in favour of my electric blanket, true crime, and snacks (bad, punter!).

 However, there was no chance I was caving into any homely creature comforts on Saturday.

-After reading Phil’s event blurb, which advocates for greater grassroots relations, there’s no way I could take a rain check on this lovely community man and everything he champions.
+After reading Phil’s event blurb, advocating for grassroots relations, there’s no way I could rain check this lovely community champion.

-“People are in need of connection, with the self, with each other, and with this planet,” it reads on Phil’s Humanitix ticket page.
+“People are in need of connection, with the self, with each other, and with this planet,” it reads on his Humanitix ticket page.

 “As we break free into our authentic selves, and become conscious of our actions, we can then create the changes needed to live sustainably on this earth.”